 When you’ve already opted for a vacation rental over a hotel room, grocery shopped instead of dining out and kept your travel dates flexible to save on airfare, you may think you’ve reached your limit on budget travel for one vacation.
 But if you’re looking to make your dollar go the extra mile this vacation — so you can spend more money on the things you really want to do — these off-the-radar ways to save are exactly what your wallet ordered.

-When a natural disaster or political unrest occurs in another country, many North Americans are afraid to travel there long after the disaster has taken place.
+When a natural disaster or political unrest occurs in another country, many people from North America are afraid to travel there long after the disaster has taken place.
 This lack of interest in an area brings the price of flights and accommodations down, so you can enjoy your vacation at a fraction of the usual cost.

 The euro may be crushing the Canadian and United States dollars right now, but that doesn’t mean you have to cancel your European vacation.
 Visit Europe on an American cruise line (search transatlantic cruises) and pay a fraction of the price you’d pay purchasing airfare and nightly hotels.
 The upfront price you pay in Canadian or U.S. dollars will cover your accommodation and food costs entirely.
 Even better, you’ll get to travel to multiple parts of Europe without paying for additional plane tickets, train tickets or car rentals.

 Business hotels tend to be slammed Sunday night through Thursday night, but they go virtually unused on weekends.
 Stay at business oriented hotels, like Courtyard by Marriott Business or Holiday Inn Express, on Friday and Saturday nights to cut the cost of your weekend getaway.